-FLOOR AREA RATIO (FAR) - Defined as the total building area divided by the total land area of the site and is limited to non-residential uses.
+FLOOR AREA RATIO (FAR) - Defined as the total building area divided by the total land area of the site.
 Building area shall not include parking, public atriums, and/or indoor plazas, courtyards, roof overhangs, and awnings.

 FOSTER CARE FACILITY - A facility that houses foster residents and provides a family living environment for the residents, including such supervision and care as may be necessary to meet the physical, emotional and social needs of the residents and serving either children or adult foster residents.